Sp4zzy/Jbot-for-Discord/README.md

 !clear X -- removes X amount of messages from a channel (Admin command)

-!remindme [time] [d,h,m,s (time type)] [note] -- Sends a message in the "reminder" channel (Will need to specify in your own code) after a certain time designated by user.  (supports days, hours, minutes, and seconds)
+!remindme [time] [d,h,m,s (time type)] [note] -- Sends a message in the "reminder" channel (Will need to specify in your own code) after a certain time designated by user.  (supports days, hours, minutes, and seconds, this is PERSISTENT NOW)

-- EX: !remindme 5 h Add persistent storage
+- EX: !remindme 5 h Code something useful!
 - EX2: !remindme 300 d This reminder is gonna take a while
 - EX3: !remindme 500 d Why?
 - EX4: !remindme 5 s peabrain